Karenou/Loan_default_classification/README.md

 - Procedures
     1. EDA

-    Please refer to the `EDA.ipynb`.
+    Please refer to `EDA.ipynb`.
 The notebook primarily checks the count of unique values, missing values, distribution of features, relationship between features and predicted label `isDefault`.
-The output images are saved in the `asset` folder.
+The output images are saved in the `assets` folder.

     2. Feature engineering

+    Please refer to `Feature_engineering.ipynb`.

     3. Model and ensemble
     4. Performance evaluation